GauravWalia19/minfile/README.md

 # MINFILE

 It is a cli application to generate min file size easily.
+For example file.css to file.min.css.

 ## DEPENDENCIES